Check Out Our Rebate Amounts for residential and Commercial Properties!

 - Artificial turf or projects that don’t include plants

-- Non-biodegradable weed block materials
+- Non-permeable weed block materials

 - Non-permeable hardscapes, such as concrete, bricks or flagstone, that have been mortared into place